 The Clumber doesn't possess the typical spaniel build.
 Instead, this larger white spaniel with orange or lemon markings is low-slung.
 The Clumber stands between 17-and-20 inches tall at the shoulder.
 He's built for endurance, not for speed, but makes a good hunting dog, nonetheless.
 While he makes a good family pet, he does tend to drool.

 The Sussex spaniel's coat is "golden liver," a shade not seen in other spaniels.
-His appearance is identical to those of his 18th century ancestors.
+His appearance is identical to those of his 18th-century ancestors.
 Standing between 13-to-15-inches tall when full grown, he's a low-slung dog.
-Good with kids and pets, he does require a fair amount of grooming.
+Good with kids and other pets, he does require a fair amount of grooming.

 Two types of spaniel — the Cavalier King Charles and the English toy — are in the AKC's toy group.
 These are small companion dogs and not hunting stock.
 The Cavalier King Charles stands between 12-to-13-inches tall when fully grown.
 Very much a family dog, the Cavalier appears in a variety of colors.
-These include the classic red and white Blenheim, solid-colored ruby, black and tan and tricolor.
-The English toy spaniel breed standard doesn't have a height limit, but does specify a range of 8 to 14 pounds for adult dogs.
+These include the classic red and white Blenheim, solid-colored ruby, black and tan, and tricolor.
+The English toy spaniel breed standard doesn't have a height limit but does specify a range of 8-to-14 pounds for adult dogs.
 Permitted colors are similar to the Cavalier King Charles.